 Conf.
 No. Enter the confirmation number of the reservation to search for the trace.

 Dept. ID.
-Select the down arrow to choose the department ID(s) attached to the traces you wish to find.
+Select the down arrow to choose the department IDs attached to the traces you want to find.

 Name.
 Select the down arrow to display the Profile Search screen.